Only signed in users will see discount codes and have complete access to product lines, datasheets and pricelists

 Die attach pastes (conductive and non-conductive) can be deposited into any shape through syringe dispensing or stencil printing, making them ideal, where the components to be bonded, have interesting geometries.
 They can also be scaled for mass manufacturing and automation using high-end equipment that is optimized for all the critical parameters to avoid common defects such as voiding and bond thickness variation.

-Conventional die attach pastes are still plagued by inconsistencies that lead to voiding, bleeding and uneven bondlines in assemblies that are later thrown away.
-Also, the demand for smaller-sized semiconductor packages with increased functionality like those used in many handheld electronics keeps growing.
+Conventional die attach pastes are still plagued by inconsistencies that lead to voids, bleeds and uneven bondlines in assembled packages.
+This unreliability is an issue because the demand for smaller-sized semiconductor packages with increased functionality, like those used in many handheld electronics, keeps growing.

 Looking at their core ingredients, conductive die attach films are fundamentally similar to paste versions.
 They are made from organic resin that may be thermoplastic or thermosetting, incorporated with a conductive filler, and dried into sheets/film of thickness ranging anywhere between 10-40 µm.

 In general, a pre-mixed composite similar to die attach paste is coated onto a release liner, and together they are laminated to a reinforcement/carrier such as PVC or glass fabric.
 This provides structural support during fabrication and handling.
-Alternatively, for wafer level applications, the resin composite plus carrier are laminated with dicing tape to produce dicing die attach film.
-The product streamlines manufacturing and facilitates automation, where cut wafer pieces are easily picked and positioned.
+Alternatively, for wafer-level applications, the resin composite plus carrier are laminated with dicing tape to produce dicing die attach film.
+It streamlines manufacturing and makes automation feasible, where cut wafer pieces are easily picked and positioned.

-Film makers ensure the DAF and dicing tape have good bonding, and yet the tape can be released without leaving residue on the film.
+Film makers ensure the DAF and dicing tape have good bonding, and at the same time, the tape can be released without leaving residue on the film.
 UV and thermal release films are popular for this reason.
 Conductive die attach film can be purchased as:

 The stress characteristics of packages with film adhesives are a function of CTE, elastic modulus, and Tg to varying degrees.

 Low modulus DAF can absorb a large amount of stress before fracture occurs.
-However, because the modulus for thin films at high temperatures is difficult to determine, adhesion at high temperatures is an important parameter to select a DAF variant.
-In such cases, a DAF with high Tg is recommended.
-Close to Tg (where DAF changes from glassy solid to rubbery), the reliability of an assembly can become compromised.
-The elastic modulus of a DAF at different temperatures should be tested.
+However, because the modulus for thin films at high temperatures is difficult to determine, adhesion at high temperatures is an important parameter when selecting a DAF variant.
+A DAF with high Tg is recommended at high temperatures.
+The Tg is the point (range) where the film changes from glassy solid to rubbery.
+As such, operating close to Tg means that the reliability of an assembly can become compromised.
+Testing the elastic modulus of a DAF at different temperatures is important.

-Optimizing the dicing parameters ensures dicing occurs with minimal chipping or cracking, and flying die.
-Die fly when adhesion between DAF and dicing tape isn't strong enough.
-On the other hand, too strong adhesion will cause die pick up difficulties.
-Appropriate film selection makes a trade-off between the competing challenges.
+Optimizing the dicing parameters ensures dicing occurs with minimal chipping, cracking, or flying die.
+Die fly when the adhesion between DAF and dicing tape isn't strong enough.
+On the other hand, too strong an adhesion will lead to difficulties for die pick up.
+Appropriate film selection makes a trade-off between these competing challenges.

 For wafers, a film that is compatible with the various wafer processing stages will add a higher level of flexibility and performance to the manufacturing process.
-For other applications, the type of resin a film is composed of should agree with its end use, the device and the substrate, whether metal, glass, ceramics or organics.
+For other applications, the type of resin a film is composed of should agree with the substrate, whether metal, glass, ceramics or organics and also the end-use device.
 The manufacturer's guidelines will prove useful here.

 With every application of heat, the film gets partly cured.
 This is not a significant issue for processes with few heating steps.
 However, for multichip packages, the total heat applied for heat treatment at wafer lamination, die attach and wire bonding needs to take into account the curing required for molding.
 There's a risk of delamination when attempting to mold packaging with fully cured DAF.